-- The practice appeared to be visibly clean and well-maintained. - The provider had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies. - The provider had systems to help them manage risk to patients and staff. - The provider had safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - The provider had staff recruitment procedures which reflected current legislation. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - Staff provided preventive care and supported patients to ensure better oral health. - The provider had effective leadership and a culture of continuous improvement. - Staff felt involved and supported and worked as a team.
+- The practice appeared to be visibly clean and well-maintained. - The provider had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
+Appropriate medicines and life-saving equipment were available. - The provider had systems to help them manage risk to patients and staff. - The provider had safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - An external company had completed a Legionella risk assessment in August 2016.
+However, improvements could be made to reduce the risk of Legionella, through regular checking and recording of hot and cold water temperatures. - The provider had staff recruitment procedures which reflected current legislation. - The practice did not have individual risk assessments for items covered by the Control of Substances Hazardous to Health (COSHH) regulations. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - Antimicrobial prescribing audits were not being completed in line with the College of General Dentistry guidelines. - Staff provided preventive care and supported patients to ensure better oral health. - The provider had effective leadership and a culture of continuous improvement. - Staff felt involved and supported and worked as a team.